tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ---

 To help you get your Tidal Migrations discovery phase up and running, we've created a pre-configured virtual machine image.
 This VM has the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
+This virtual machine can also run as a server that is isolated from the public internet.
+To run Tidal Migrations software offline, checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

 ## Ubuntu 18.04